U.S.-Russia Relations Research Internship (Spring 2020)

 Relations, Political Science, Economics, Russian/Eurasian Studies, or any

 related field; excellent skills in the Microsoft Office suite

 • To apply, candidates must submit a resume, cover letter, and an approximately five (5) page writing sample to firstname.lastname@example.org.
 Please include the name of the internship in the subject line of the email.

 The Center will contact only those candidates who are extended an interview.
-The new intern will ideally be prepared to start early September 2019.
+The new intern will ideally be prepared to start in January or early February of 2020.
 Please note that this internship is unpaid.
 Applications will be assessed on a rolling basis.